kaydenvanrijn/WSL2-WEB-DEV/README.md

 ## Installation
 - Make sure you are running the latest Windows Insider build
-- Apache2 installed in WSL2
+- Make sure Apache2 is installed in WSL2 (`sudo apt install apache2`)

 ## Configuration